Palau de la Música Catalana in Barcelona

 The Palau de la Música Catalana was declared a UNESCO World Heritage Site in 1997.
 The concert hall is an architectural jewel.
 Its exterior is as surprising and unique as its interior, with one of the most beautiful auditoriums in the world.

 If you have enough time, we recommend booking the guided tour.
-If you are in Barcelona for a few days, we suggest to at least walk past the Palau to get a view of such a magnificent building.
+If you're in Barcelona for just a few days, we suggest at least walking past the Palau to get a view of its magnificent exterior.

 Adults: € 16 (US$ 17.20)

 Children (aged less than 10 years old): free entrance

 Palau de la Música Catalana Tour € 18 (US$ 19.30)